Itzhak Perlman

-Itzhak Perlman (יצחק פרלמן; born August 31, 1945) is an Israeli-American violinist widely considered one of the greatest violinists in the world.
-Perlman has performed worldwide and throughout the United States, in venues that have included a State Dinner at the White House honoring Queen Elizabeth II, and at President Barack Obama's inauguration.
+Itzhak Perlman (יצחק פרלמן; born August 31, 1945) is an Israeli-American violinist.
+He has performed worldwide and throughout the United States, in venues that have included a state dinner for Elizabeth II at the White House in 2007, and at the 2009 inauguration of Barack Obama.
 He has conducted the Detroit Symphony Orchestra, the Philadelphia Orchestra, and the Westchester Philharmonic.
 In 2015, he was awarded the Presidential Medal of Freedom.
 Perlman has won 16 Grammy Awards, including a Grammy Lifetime Achievement Award, and four Emmy Awards.

 Early life

-Perlman was born in 1945 in Tel Aviv.
-His parents, Chaim and Shoshana Perlman, were Jewish natives of Poland and had independently emigrated to the British Mandate of Palestine (now Israel) in the mid-1930s before they met and later married.
+Perlman was born on August 31, 1945, in Tel Aviv.
+His parents, Chaim and Shoshana Perlman, were Jewish natives of Poland and had independently emigrated to Mandatory Palestine in the mid-1930s before they met and later married.
 Perlman contracted polio at age four and has walked using leg braces and crutches since then and plays the violin while seated.
-As of 2018, he uses crutches or an electric Amigo scooter for mobility.
+As of 2018, he uses crutches or an electric scooter for mobility.

-Perlman first became interested in the violin after hearing a classical music performance on the radio.
-At the age of three, he was denied admission to the Shulamit Conservatory for being too small to hold a violin.
-He instead taught himself how to play the instrument using a toy fiddle until he was old enough to study with Rivka Goldgart at the Shulamit Conservatory and at the Academy of Music in Tel Aviv (now the Buchmann-Mehta School of Music), where he gave his first recital at age 10.
-He moved to the U.S. at age 13 to study at the Juilliard School with the violin teacher Ivan Galamian and his assistant Dorothy DeLay.
+When Perlman was three years old, he sat and listened attentively to a violin recital on the radio, which inspired him to become a violinist.
+His mother soon bought him a toy violin, and he quickly taught himself to play melodies.
+His parents tried to enroll him at the Shulamit Conservatory, but he was denied admission for being too small to hold a violin.
+Despite his handicap, he began learning the violin a year later.
+His first teacher was a café violinist.
+At age five, Perlman was admitted to the Academy of Music in Tel Aviv (now the Buchmann-Mehta School of Music), where he studied for eight years with Rivka Goldgart, a violin teacher of Russian origin, and gave his first recital at age ten.
+He moved to the United States at age 13 to study violin at the Juilliard School in New York City and the Meadowmount School of Music in Essex County, New York, with Ivan Galamian and his assistant Dorothy DeLay.